adamavenir/sarahavenir.com/content/blog/2022/a-year-in-provence.md

 ---
 title: 'Love note to: A Year In Provence'
 date: 2022-07-20T01:40:04.026Z
 description: "I know we said our goodbyes last week, but I wanted to tell you how special our time together was to me.
 I think I laughed more during that one week than I have in a long while.
 It’s a rough line to walk between witticism and cynicism, especially in memoir, but you do it so well.
-Your observations somehow escape being merely ironic or self-deprecating (the easiest kind of humor to find, these days), and instead make a larger, more generous point about how different and strange and somehow still lovable we all are."
+Your observations somehow escape being merely ironic or self-deprecating (the easiest kind of humor to find, these days), and instead make a larger, more generous point about how different and strange and somehow still lovable we all are..."
 ---

 ## c/o Peter Mayle